chaotetung/CAAQA_notes/CAAQA_notes.md

 **Genuine Computer Architecture: Designing the Organization and Hardware to Meet Goals and Functional Requirements**
 - The implementation of a computer has two components: organization and hardware.
 - In this book, the word *architecture* covers all three aspects of computer design--instruction set architecture, organization or microarchitecture, and hardware.

+## 1.4 Trends in Technology
+Five implementation technologies, which change at a dramatic pace, are critical to modern implementations:
+- **Integrated circuit logic technology**;
+- **Semiconductor DRAM**;
+- **Semicondutor Flash**;
+- **Magnetic disk technology**;
+- **Network technology**.

+### Performance Trends: Bandwidth Over Latency
+- **bandwidh** or **throughput** is the total amount of work done in a given time;
+- **latency** or **response time** is the time between the start and the completion of an event.

+A simple rule of thumb is that bandwidth grows by at least the square of the improvement in latency.
+### Scaling of Transistor Performance and Wires
+- As feature sizes shrink, devices shrink quadratically in the horizontal dimension and also shrink in the vertical dimension.
+The shrink in the veritical dimension requires a reduction in operating voltage to maintain correct operation and reliability of the transistors.
+- Although transistors generally improve in performance with decreased feature size, wires in an integrated circuit do not.
+In purticular, the signal delay for a wire increases in proportion to the product of its resistance and capacitance.
+Of course, as feature size shrinks, wires get shorter, but the resistance and capacitance per unit length get worse.
+- In addition to the power dissipation limit, wire delay has become a major design obstacle for large integrated circuits and is often more critical than transistor swithing delay.
+Larger and larger fractions of the clock cycle have been consumed by the propagation delay of signals on wires, **but power now plays an even greater role than delay**.

+## 1.5 Trends in Power and Energy in Integrated Circuits